 The RB40 household motto is spend less than you earn.
 If you can do this consistently, then you will be better off financially in the long run.
 We never spend more than we earn and this enables us to grow our net worth like we have.
 I started investing in my 401k as soon as I started working in 1996 and have branched out since then.
 You can read more about our investments through these links below.

 Everyone should start saving and investing as early as they can.
 It can be difficult to save for retirement when you’re young, but think of it as building your wealth instead.
 Retirement funds aren’t very accessible, but they will be there in your time of need.

 Power Through The Down Market

 Are you better off today than 4 years ago?
-If not, what’s preventing you from making progress?
+If not, what’s your plan to improve that situation?